 Florida Institute for Human & Machine Cognition

-Nominated by then-Ranking Member and Former Sen. Bill Nelson (D-FL), Senate Commerce Committee
+Nominated by former Ranking Member Bill Nelson (D-FL), Senate Commerce Committee

-In February of 2012, Dr. Ford was named to a two-year term on the Defense Science Board (DSB) and in 2013, he became a member of the Advanced Technology Board (ATB) which supports the Office of the Director of National Intelligence (ODNI).
+In February of 2012, Dr. Ford was named to a two-year term on the Defense Science Board (DSB) and in 2013, he became a member of the Advanced Technology Board (ATB) which supports the Office of the Director of National Intelligence (ODNI buch schreiben lassen).
 In 2018, Dr. Ford was appointed to the National Security Commission on Artificial Intelligence.